dbpedia/databus-maven-plugin/README.md

 * Formatvariance - a dataset can have files in different formats.
 Format variance is abstracted quite well, different distributions are created with same metadata except for the format field
 * Compression variance - compression is handled separatedly from format, i.e. the same format can be compressed in different ways
 * Contentvariance of a dataset - besides the format variance a dataset can have a certain degree of content variance.
 This normally determines how the dataset is distributed over the files.
 The easiest example is DBpedia, where each dataset contains all Wikipedia languages, so in this case contentvariance is the language.
 The data could also be differentiated by type, e.g. a company dataset that produces a distribution for each organsiation form (non-profit, company, etc).
 As a guideline, contentvariance can be choosen arbitrarily and the only criteria is whether there are some use cases, where users would only want part of the dataset, otherwise merging into one big file is fine.
 * Bundle - a collection of datasets released together.
 Also a pragmatic definition.
-The framework here will not work well, if you combine datasets with different release cycles and metadata in the same bundle, e.g. some daily, some monthyl or metadata variance different publishers or versioning systems.
+The framework here will not work well, if you combine datasets with different release cycles and metadata in the same bundle, e.g. some daily, some monthly or metadata variance different publishers or versioning systems.

 ## Relation to Maven
 Maven was established to automate software builds and release them (mostly Java).
 A major outcome of the ALIGNED project (http://aligned-project.eu/) was to establish which parts of data releases can be captured by Maven.
 Here is a practical summary: